⚠️ Medical Disclaimer

 - Scan your receipts: with apps like Ibotta to earn cashback on things you already bought.

 - Compare prices: Just because it’s in the front of the store doesn’t mean it’s a good deal.
 You can find cheaper options by comparing brands and sizes.
+Check unit prices (price per ounce or pound) rather than package prices.

-Get Cozy with Your Kitchen.
+Get Cozy with Your Kitchen

 It’s time to start cooking more!
 It’s easy to assume that eating healthy means eating fancy, expensive meals.
 But home cooking doesn’t need to be complicated or costly.